-SC.3 and SC.3/WP.3 continued collecting information on the implementation of the AGN Agreement.
+SC.3 and SC.3/WP.3 continued collecting information on the implementation of the AGN

+Agreement.
 The most recent update (Revision 4) was adopted in 2017 and came into force in 2018.
 In 2018-2022, five amendments to the Inventory of Main Standards and Parameters of the E Waterway Network (Blue Book) were adopted.
-The road maps for (a) the accession to AGN and (b) for the acceptance and implementation of resolution No. 40 were adopted in 2018-2019.
+At its sixty-seventh session, SC.3 approved the fourth revision of the Inventory of Main Standards and Parameters of the E Waterway Network ("Blue Book").
+The road maps for (a) the accession to AGN and (b) for the acceptance and implementation of resolution No. 40